Rathbun / Rathbone / Rathburn Resources

 Archived digital edition of the Rathbun-Rathbone-Rathburn Family Historian

-Beginning in 1981, and continuing for sixteen years, the Rathbun Family Association, under the editorial leadership of Frank H. Rathbun of Fairfax, Virginia, published the Rathbun-Rathbone-Rathburn Family Historian, a quarterly journal of genealogical and historical research.
+Beginning in 1981, and continuing for sixteen years, the Rathbun Family Association, under the editorial leadership of the late Frank H. Rathbun of Fairfax, Virginia, published the Rathbun-Rathbone-Rathburn Family Historian, a quarterly journal of genealogical and historical research.

 In addition to providing valuable resources for those interested in lines of descent and the role of various family members in American history, the Historian served as a means of communication and coordination for social activities amongst the descendants of John and Margaret.